UWDATA515/uwdata515.github.io/grading.md

 ## Class Participation

-Class participation will be graded based on project related presentations, polling in class, and participation in Canvas discussions.
+Class participation will be graded based on project-related presentations, polling in and outside of class, and participation in Ed Discussions.

 We expect that everyone has presented part of their group's presentation (tech review, practice presentation / summary, final presentation).